Prairie Patch Volunteers Needed

 Visit Bea’s Garden, a special home for insects in the Prairie Patch, which includes a large, handmade insect hotel, several bee habitats, an observatory to watch the bees working, and pollinator plants to attract butterflies and bees.
 Bea's Garden was created through a generous donation from the Lawrence family in loving memory of Beatrix.

-"I love cooking with fresh items," said Dominique, who visited the Garden Giveaway in 2019.
+"I love cooking with fresh items," said Dominique, who benefitted from food grown in the Prairie Patch.
 “Because I was able to pick up a good-size zucchini, I can now make a zoodle dish for my family.”